lucendio/lecture-devops-infos/exercise.md

 * Target environments
 * Monitoring

+Except for the given [application](https://github.com/lucendio/lecture-devops-app) and its dependencies, you are free to choose any available technology for the implementation, as long as the exercise requirements are being met.

 *NOTE: for more details and specifications on the deliverable(s), please refer the corresponding document(s) [here](./deliverables)*